How To Make a Request for Quote // Step-By-Step Guide

 Would you like our team to identify top manufacturers, obtain quotes, and connect you directly with excellent suppliers?

-Our Simple Sourcing service is designed to do everything to turn your idea into a shipped product.
+Our Simple Sourcing service is designed to handle everything from turning your idea into a shipped product.
 Our services are designed to take your idea, turn it into a product, and ship it to its final destination.
 Cosmo can handle everything from creating a product spec sheet to validating, sourcing, ordering, evaluating samples, arranging inspections, finding freight forwarders, ensuring quality assurance, negotiating, and shipping.
 We aim to handle every single step of your business in Vietnam for you.

-If you start a new business, finding products and suppliers for your products is one of many things you need to handle.
+If you start a new business, finding products and suppliers is one of many things you need to handle.
 Our services are designed to handle every aspect of your business in China and Vietnam, allowing you to focus on growing your own business.

 We have helped clients from Fortune 500 companies, brick-and-mortar stores, FBA sellers, and brand-new businesses.
 So don’t hesitate to contact us and let us know how we can help you.